telerik/kendo-react-dropdowns/docs/autocomplete/api.md

 #### disabled `Boolean`*(default: false)*

 If set, the AutoComplete is disabled and does not allow for a user input.

-#### filterable `Boolean`*(default: false)*

-If set, the AutoComplete renders a filter input field.
-It enables the user to filter the options of the component.

-> The default functionality to search between items is automatically disabled if filtration is enabled.

 #### height `Number`*(default: 200)*